mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ### 3.7 Tooling

-Package generation (IPK, DEB)

-CAN code generator?
+In addition to the source code itself, the Qt SDK will provide some useful tools to assist developers with various processes, such as generating boilerplate code and creating new releases.

+#### Package Generation

+The standard way of deploying your Qt applications to devices is to bundle them into packages that can be installed by the package manager programs on the display.
+The process for doing so has quite a few steps and can be tedious to do over and over, so the SDK will include specialized tools for generating these packages.

+Buildroot and Yocto operating systems require different package structures because they have different package manager programs: Buildroot includes `opkg` and Yocto includes `dpkg`.
+The SDK needs to support both.

+There will be two scripts, one for IPKs (`opkg`) and another for Debian packages (`dpkg`).
+Each will include the following:

+- User inputs/arguments:
+  - Package version number
+  - Any desired overrides to static config
+- Static configuration file:
+  - Location of app executable
+  - Location of maintainer scripts (optional)
+  - Location of any other files that need included in the package besides the app executable
+    - Example: default config files, utility scripts
+  - Control file info: package name, organization name, targeted architectures, etc

 ### 3.8 Future Features

-for after MVP (?): modem, GPS, IMU, trace files, network management, co-processor interface, PWM, QTimer alternative, modular compilation targets
+for after MVP (?): modem, GPS, IMU, trace files, network management, co-processor interface, PWM, QTimer alternative, modular compilation targets, CAN code generator